 Skip to content

-Step 1: Conversion to the target model
+Step 1: Conversion to the target modelยถ

 Internally, all models are mapped to the Beacon v2 Models.

-%%{init: {'theme':'neutral'}}%% graph LR subgraph "Step 1:Conversion to Beacon v2 Models" B[Phenopackets v2] -->|pxf2bff| A C[REDCap] -->|redcap2bff| A[Beacon v2 Models] D[OMOP-CDM] -->|omop2bff| A E[CDISC-ODM] -->|cdisc2bff| A G[CSV] -->|csv2bff| A end subgraph "Step 2:BFF to PXF" A --> |bff2pxf| F[Phenopackets v2] end style A fill: #6495ED, stroke: #6495ED style B fill: #FF7F50, stroke: #FF7F50 style C fill: #FF6965, stroke: #FF6965 style D fill: #3CB371, stroke: #3CB371 style E fill: #DDA0DD, stroke: #DDA0DD style F fill: #FF7F50, stroke: #FF7F50 style G fill: #FFFF00, stroke: #FFFF00
+%%{init: {'theme':'neutral'}}%% graph LR subgraph "Step 1:Conversion to BFF" B[Phenopackets v2] -->|pxf2bff| A C[REDCap] -->|redcap2bff| A[Beacon v2 Models] D[OMOP-CDM] -->|omop2bff| A E[CDISC-ODM] -->|cdisc2bff| A G[CSV] -->|csv2bff| A end subgraph "Step 2:BFF to Final" A --> |bff2pxf | F[Phenopackets v2] A --> |bff2omop| H[OMOP-CDM] end style A fill: #6495ED, stroke: #6495ED style B fill: #FF7F50, stroke: #FF7F50 style C fill: #FF6965, stroke: #FF6965 style D fill: #3CB371, stroke: #3CB371 style E fill: #DDA0DD, stroke: #DDA0DD style F fill: #FF7F50, stroke: #FF7F50 style G fill: #FFFF00, stroke: #FFFF00 style H fill: #3CB371, stroke: #3CB371

 Convert-Pheno internal mapping steps